 Are Teething Necklaces Safe for Babies?

 October 19, 2020Teething necklaces have grown in popularity in recent years, as they are designed to help alleviate discomfort for babies as their teeth begin to come in.
-However, the FDA warns parents that these necklaces and similar products may pose a safety risk for babies and toddlers.
+However, the U.S. Food and Drug Administration (FDA) warns parents that these necklaces and similar products may pose a safety risk for babies and toddlers.

 What are teething necklaces?

 Teething necklaces are small necklaces intended to help relieve pain and discomfort associated with the teething process.
 They are also sometimes used for sensory stimulation in young children with special needs such as autism, attention deficit disorder (ADD), or attention deficit hyperactivity disorder (ADHD.)1-2

 These necklaces and bracelets are beaded jewelry, and the beads are usually made of amber, wood, marble, or silicone.
 While they are marketed to help relieve teething pain and aid in sensory development, most experts say that they are not safe for babies and encourage parents to find alternatives.1-2